 - Please do not bring your child into school if they are ill.
-Many illnesses are infectious and can spread easily amongst both children and staff. - When your child has had a sickness bug, please do not bring them back into school until 48 hours after they have eaten, kept food down or ceased any bouts of diarrhoea. - We do not administer medicines other than inhalers, epipens or life saving medication.
-If your child has prescribed antibiotics, please keep the child at home for 48 hours after starting the course in case there is an allergic reaction to the antibiotics and to allow the drugs to start working.
+Many illnesses are infectious and can spread easily amongst both children and staff. - When your child has had a sickness bug, please do not bring them back into school until 48 hours after they have eaten, kept food down or ceased any bouts of diarrhoea.

-- On returning to school if your child needs medicine, you or a named person will need to bring the medicine to school and administer it at the correct time.
-This also applies to over the counter medicines.
-We recognise that many prescribed medicines are administered three times per day and the recommendation is before school, after school and at bedtime. - If your child has an inhaler, an epipen or any life-saving medication in school, it is your responsibility to ensure that it is kept in date.
+- We can administer medicines other than inhalers, auto-injectors/epi-pens or lifesaving medication as long as the appropriate forms are completed.
+If your child has prescribed antibiotics, please keep the child at home for 48 hours after starting the course in case there is an allergic reaction to the antibiotics and to allow the drugs to start working. - We do ask if parents can ask for antibiotics that need to be given three times a day and the recommendation is before school, after school and at bedtime. - If your child has an inhaler, an auto-injector/epipen or any life-saving medication in school, it is your responsibility to ensure that it is kept in date.